iq-coryp/documentation-testing/pages/guides/commerce-guide.md

 To use this guide, the following steps must be completed:

-* You must have your **onboarding package** from iQmetrix, which includes your access credentials and environments
+* You must have your **onboarding package** from iQmetrix, which includes your access credentials
 * Your {{Catalog_Concept}}, or physical inventory for your store(s), must be set up
 * Your {{CompanyTree_Concept}}, representing company structure (stores, groups, divisions, etc), must be created